Terence Edward Armstrong: Career

 Armstrong Reef in Antarctica was named by the UK Antarctic Place-Names Committee after Terence Edward Armstrong.

 Personal life

 Armstrong was born at Oxted, Surrey, on 7 April 1920, and died at Harston in Cambridgeshire on 21 February 1996, where he had lived for 40 years at Harston House.
-He married Iris Forbes in 1943; they produced four children.
+He married Iris Forbes in 1943; they had four children.

 Honorary awards

 Armstrong in 1963 received an honorary LLD from Montreal's McGill University, in 1980 an honorary DSc from the University of Alaska—where in 1970–72 he held a sabbatical—and in 1978 the Victoria Medal, and the Cuthbert Peek Award (1963), from the Royal Geographical Society in which he was a fellow.
 He was also a fellow of the Arctic Institute of North America.
 He was from 1965 to 1990 the Honorary Secretary of The Hakluyt Society, for which he managed the publication of 50 volumes of documents and papers.
 Armstrong was the International Glaciological Society's Honorary Treasurer between 1963 and 1970.